 Big Winch 360 Restaurant in Coober Pedy

 Whether you’re craving a fancy sit-down dinner or a quick lunch, the Desert Cave Hotel’s two restaurants won’t disappoint.
 Umbertos Restaurant features a top-notch menu of chef-crafted dishes and wine in a relaxed atmosphere.
-Meanwhile, the Crystal Cafe serves a light buffet or à la carte breakfast and lunch from its cool underground lair.
-You can also pop in throughout the day for refreshments and snacks.

-When you’re in Coober Pedy, you’ll hear the term “noodling” a lot.
-It’s what the locals like to call the act of rummaging through the sand in search for opals left behind by miners.
 The Desert Cave offers a Down N’ Dirty Tour where amateur prospectors can get a taste for treasure hunting in the Quest Mine.
 Throw on a hard hat and get to know what mining in Coober Pedy is all about!

-Painted Desert Tour
+13. Painted Desert Tour

 Head into the picturesque Outback of Australia and explore the ancient fossils that dot the Painted Desert or Arckaringa Hills.
 The area, now commonly referred to as the moon plains, was once the bed of an ancient inland sea.
-Over millions of years, the rocks have eroded and left behind marine fossils and stunning desertscapes.
+Over millions of years, the rocks have eroded and left behind marine fossils and stunning desert scapes.
 The Painted Desert Tour, offered by the Desert Cave Hotel, is a day-long 4WD adventure full of history and incredible photography opportunities.

-Outback Mail Run
+14. Outback Mail Run

 Soak in the rich history of Coober Pedy through the colourful and informative interpretive display at the Desert Cave Hotel.
 Learn about how mining shaped the town, along with details on opal formation and cutting as you walk along sandstone passages.
-The display is free to visit and highlights some interesting facts about Coober Pedy.

 Coober Pedy

-We recommend spending 2-3 days in this unique tourist destination to soak in all of the unique tourist attractions.
 Plus, depending on the time of year you visit, the extreme heat might dictate how many outdoor activities you can do.
 Thankfully, the Coober Pedy underground is always nice and cool.

-Is it safe in Coober Pedy?
+Is It Safe In Coober Pedy?

 Yes, visiting Coober Pedy is safe as long as you apply your good travel sense like you would anywhere else.
 Lock up your vehicle or camper, tuck away your valuables, and enjoy the opal capital!

 Have you been to Coober Pedy?
-Do you think you could live underground in a dug-out?
+Do you think you could live underground in a dugout?

 Leave a Comment